Samson1340/alx_database/SQL_introduction/README.md

-This is the introduction to SQL projects
+This is the introduction to SQL projects!